Is there anything tastier than a juicy, soft-yet-firm piece of cantaloupe unfurling its delightful flavor on your tongue?

 If it smells musky and sweet, it’s time to pick!

 But if you don’t smell anything, give it another day or two.

 While you’re down there sniffing, check the connection between the vine and the melon.
 Does the melon appear to be detaching from the vine, or is there a crack in the stem?
 If so, it’s ready for picking.

-According to the experts at the Virginia Cooperative Extension, for the best flavor, muskmelons should be harvested at a stage known as “full slip.”
+According to the experts at the Virginia Cooperative Extension, for the best flavor, muskmelons like cantaloupe should be harvested at a stage known as “full slip.”

 How to Harvest